 I offer a full novel study for Restart that you can use with a whole class, small book groups, or individual students.
 It is easily adaptable and contains both a printable option and a Google Drive™ option.

 Restart is a great book that really helps kids think about how their actions affect others and how this affects their reputation for the long haul.
-It’s a good resource to use for bullying prevention activities that isn’t preachy and will help students see their own character and help them want to “restart” themselves down the right and kind path.
+It’s a good resource to use for bullying prevention activities that aren’t preachy and will help students see their own character and help them want to “restart” themselves down the right and kind path.

 Are you interested in reading about and sharing ideas with other educators on using children’s literature in your classroom?
 My goal is to bring together teachers and homeschoolers who teach grades 3-8 and use novels with their students.
 I’d love for you to join me to learn, share, and grow together!